gulaki/code-timer/README.md

     >>> Timer.default_unit = 's'  # or any unit

-- *FunctionTimer()* can be used as a decorator to measure accumulated time of a function's execution.
+- *functiontimer()* can be used as a decorator to measure accumulated time of a function's execution.
 Invoke the *.timer* member to get the total time and count

-    @FunctionTimer
+    @functiontimer
     def afunction(args):
         # some process